 Motor vehicle accidents are one of the leading causes of serious injury and death in America.
 These accidents just don’t “happen”; they are almost invariably caused by negligent or careless driving.
-The Syracuse car accident attorneys of Michaels & Smolak has recovered millions of dollars to compensate victims of automobile accidents for their financial losses, pain and suffering, and more.
 If you or a loved one has suffered an injury or death in a motor vehicle accident, you have the right to seek compensation for your financial losses and pain and suffering.
 Please contact us and speak to an experienced attorney who can help you recover for your losses.
 Read more below.

 Yes, but it is rare.
 The most common causes of vehicle accidents are rear-end collisions, ignoring road signs and markings, driving unsuitably for weather conditions, failure to yield the right of way when turning left across traffic, speeding, drunk driving and simple inattentiveness.
 Even where ice or snow contributes to the driver losing control of the vehicle, the driver usually could have avoided the accident by driving at a more reasonable speed for the conditions.
-Use of cell phones, text messaging and other electronic devices pose new hazards on the roadway.
 Our firm’s car accident lawyers serving the Syracuse community have confronted all kinds of driver excuses for causing crashes.
 We know how to defeat such defenses.Are Accidents Caused by Commercial Trucks any Different from Ordinary Car Crashes?

 Yes.
 If the culpable party is a commercial truck driver, you must be sure to hire an attorney with experience navigating the complex web of federal and New York State statutes and regulations regulating such drivers and their commercial carriers.
 We have ample experience with trucking accidents , so don’t hesitate to contact us regarding your trucking accident claim.Should I Talk to the Insurance Adjuster for the At-Fault Driver or the Owner of the At-Fault Vehicle?

-The purpose of New York’s “no-fault” law, which became law back in the 70’s, was to eliminate a great number of lawsuits stemming from automobile accidents where the injuries were relatively minor.
-Unfortunately, it has eliminated many injuries that are not so “minor” as well.
-The law (New York Insurance Law § 5102) essentially says that, unless you have a “serious injury”, as defined under Insurance Law § 5102, you can’t sue the driver or owner of the car that negligently injured you.
+The New York Insurance Law § 5102 essentially says that, unless you have a “serious injury”, as defined under Insurance Law § 5102, you can’t sue the driver or owner of the car that negligently injured you.
 Instead, you are limited to your “no-fault benefits”, which essentially consist of $50,000 in combined lost wages and medical expenses paid by your own (no-fault) automobile insurance policy (or, if you were in someone else’s car, the no-fault policy of the car you were in or, if you were a pedestrian, the no-fault policy of the car that struck you).
 No-fault benefits may also include payment for mileage reimbursement for transportation to and from all medical providers, and death benefits in the event of a fatality.
 You have to file a no-fault claim form within 30 days of the accident, so don’t delay.
 The no-fault law may not apply if you were on a motorcycle (unless you elected to buy no-fault insurance for your motorcycle) or in certain other cases, so check with your lawyer.
 If no-fault does apply, and you do have a “serious injury”, you can not only collect your “no-fault benefits”, but you can in addition bring a claim against the negligent driver and owner of the at-fault vehicle that caused the accident for “pain and suffering” compensation, as well as for any lost wages and medical expenses not covered by no-fault (called “excess economic loss”).
-The issue of what constitutes a “serious injury” allowing you to bring a claim against the negligent driver and owner of the at-fault vehicle can be a complicated issue that requires competent legal analysis.
 If the accident causes death, dismemberment, loss of a fetus or a fracture, it has, without question, caused a “serious injury” within the meaning of the Statute.
 But if your injury does not fall into any of these straight-forward categories, proving that you have suffered a “serious injury” is more complicated.
 For example, if the accident has caused you to be kept out of work, or prevented you from doing many of your normal activities, for more than 90 out of the first 180 days after the accident, then your injury may qualify as serious, depending on the specific facts.
 Also, if you have a loss (even partial loss) of the use of a body part, such as your neck, back, arm, etc., this may constitute a “serious injury” depending on the facts.
-If you have a scar from the accident, that could also qualify as a serious injury if it is disfiguring enough.
-You really need a good personal injury lawyer to look at your medical records and the facts of your case to determine whether you have met the “serious injury” threshold to be able to bring a claim against the negligent driver and owner of the at-fault vehicle for compensation beyond no-fault benefits.
 If it is a close call, the success of proving “serious injury” will be determined by the skill, experience and competence of your attorney.
 A good personal injury attorney knows how to ethically present your injury in a way most likely to qualify it as “serious” in the eyes of the law and of a jury.
 The Syracuse car accident attorneys at Michaels & Smolak are skilled, experienced and competent at doing just that, so contact us today for a free consultation!When Should I Call a Lawyer?